 We are incorporated under the laws of the Republic of the Marshall Islands, and our Manager's business is operated primarily from their offices in Athens, Greece.
 In addition, a majority of our directors and officers are or will be nonresidents of the United States, and all of our assets and a substantial portion of the assets of these non-residents are located outside the United States.
 As a result, it may be difficult or impossible for you to bring an action against us or against these individuals in the United States if you believe that your rights have been infringed under the securities laws or otherwise.
-You may also have difficulty enforcing, both within and outside of the United States, judgments you may obtain in the United States courts against us or these persons in any action, including actions based upon the civil liability provisions of United States federal or state securities laws.
+You may also have difficulty enforcing, both within and outside of the United States, judgments you may obtain in the United States federal or state securities laws.
 There is also substantial doubt that the courts of the Republic of the Marshall Islands or Greece would enter judgments in original actions brought in those courts predicated on United States federal or state securities laws.